 The configuration of all port interfaces on the switch or stack can be viewed, including port configuration, VLAN interface, VLAN port member, and Spanning-Tree configuration.

-- 1. Log on to CLI to enter User EXEC mode. - 2.
+- 1. To enter User EXEC mode, log on to the switch. - 2.
 At the command prompt, enter the following command:

 '''

 show interfaces <portlist> config

 '''

 The following figure provides a sample of the show interfaces config command.